bastienwirtz/homer/docs/customservices.md

 ## Immich

 The Immich service displays stats from your Immich server.
+The Immich server must be running at least version 1.85.0 for the correct api endpoint to work.

 ```yaml
 - name: "Immich"